microsoft/mu_basecore/Unaccepted Memory UEFI ECR.md

 ***Text Added***<br>
 **Unaccepted Memory** <br>

-Some Virtual Machine platforms, such as AMD SEV-SNP, introduce the concept of memory acceptance, requiring memory to be accepted before it can be used by the guest.
+Some Virtual Machine platforms, such as AMD SEV-SNP, introduce the concept of memory acceptance, requiring memory to be accepted before it can be used by the boot target.
 This protects against a class of attacks by the virtual machine platform.<br>
 ***Text Added***

 ### Special Instructions: